baris5d/baris5d/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on improving my JavaScript skills,
+- 👨🏽‍💻 I’m currently working on improving my JavaScript and Django skills,
-- 🌱 I'm currently improving my skills on Django,
 - 💬 Ask me about anything, I am happy to help,
 - 📫 How to reach me: [baris@barisdede.com](mailto:baris@barisdede.com)